Whoop 5.0, Whoop MG review after one month

 Whoop – the Essential Membership Difference

-• You are into your sports: Whoop 5.0 PEAK offers features similar to those of Whoop 4.
+• You’re into sports: Whoop 5.0 PEAK offers features similar to those of Whoop 4.

 • You are active and highly interested in wellness: Whoop 5.0 ONE saves you a bit of money, but you lose some of the more recent features as a result, and you also lose the wireless charging puck.